patti-favaron/datetime/README.md

 - The result represents the displacement, in seconds, of time from the Local Epoch, that is 01.
 01. 1970 relative to local central meridian.
 - For 32 bits default integer, the maximum date representable without overflow is 18.
 01. 2038.

+##### Convert from epoch to Time

+Call:

+    tTime = fromEpoch(iEpoch)

+Arguments:

+    integer, intent(in) :: iEpoch   !
+Epoch value to convert
+    type(Time)          :: tTime    !
+Result

+Notes:

+- For 32 bits default integer, the maximum date representable without overflow is 18.
+01. 2038.

+##### Julian day corresponding to a Time value

+Call:

+    iJDay = julianDay(tTime)

+Arguments:

+    type(Time), intent(in)  :: tTime    !
+Object of type Time to be converted
+    integer                 :: iJDay    !
+Result

+Notes:

+- The result represents the Julian day relative to local central meridian.
+- The number of day-in-year can be computed by adding 1 to the difference of current time Julian day from the Julian day of current time's start of year.